pepmartinez/keuss/docusaurus/blog/2023-03-30-queues-on-mongo.md

   change) or the queue itself (that is, que presence of delayed elements must not degrade the queue performance or capabilities)

   This feature can be very easily implemented using an ordered queue, where the order is defined by a timestamp representing the
-  _mature_ time: the time when the element can be popped or reserver, and not before
+  _mature_ time: the time when the element can be popped or reserved, and not before

-  Also, the delay/schedule feature can be applied also to rollbacks, since a rollback is conceptually a re-insertion; delays in rollbacks provide a way to implement [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) easily, to prevent busy reserve-fail-rollback loops when only one element is in the queue, and the element is repeteadly rolled back upon processing
+  The delay/schedule feature can be applied also to rollbacks, since a rollback is conceptually a re-insertion; delays in rollbacks provide a way to implement [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) easily, to prevent busy reserve-fail-rollback loops when only one element is in the queue, and the element is repeteadly rolled back upon processing

 ## Basic building blocks

-Here's whay you need to build a proper QMW:
+Here's what you need to build a proper QMW:

-1. A ***storage subsystem***: Data for the contents of the queus have to be stored somewhere.
+1. A ***storage subsystem***: Data for the contents of the queues have to be stored somewhere.
 It has to provide:
     1. **Persistency**: data must be stored in a permanent manner, realiably.
-An in-memory QMW has its niche, but we will focus on _persistent_ QMWs
+In-memory QMW has its niche, but we will focus on _persistent_ QMWs
     2. **High Availability**: we do not want a hardware or network failure to take down the QMW.
-It should run in a _cluster_ manner, on several machines (possibly in separated geographical locations); if one of the machines fail the rest can cope without (or with minimal) dusruption
+It should run in a _cluster_ manner, on several machines (possibly in separated geographical locations); if one of the machines fail the rest can cope without (or with minimal) disruption
     3. **Sufficient Throughput**: the storage should be able to handle a high number of operations per second
     4. **Low Latency**: operations should be performed very fast, ideally as independent of throughput as possible

 2. An ***event bus***: all QMW clients would need some form of central communication to be aware of certain events in the